prismaymedia/linkfy/docs/VERCEL_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-This document summarizes the complete Vercel deployment configuration that has been implemented for the Linkfy project.
-All acceptance criteria from the original issue have been met.
+This document summarizes the complete Vercel deployment configuration that has been implemented for the Linkfy project client.
+The server is deployed separately and is not hosted on Vercel.

+> **Note**: Only the client (React app) is deployed to Vercel.
+The server (NestJS API) is deployed separately.

 ## ✅ Acceptance Criteria Status